 My Trips in Georgia: a small archive of experiences

-This page contains some reviews from different people who have traveled with me, as well as a few photos from some different trips.
+This page contains some reviews from different people who have traveled with me and were kind enough to send me their thoughts, as well as a few photos from some different trips.
 If you’ve been on a trip with me, you can write your review in the form box below; I will update this page with your words and some pictures from your trip when I get a chance.
 To jump to the first review, click here.

 If you’re interested in coming with me on a trip like these, don’t hesitate to get in touch; if you’d rather go it alone, but want some help or ideas with planning your destinations, you can consider scheduling a talk for trip planning.